Login

 Photo: Anna Gaffney

-His awards include one of two equal prizes in the 1976 Premio 'Città di Trieste' for an orchestral piece, two composer fellowships from the Australia Council, and a similar fellowship from the Victorian Ministry for the Arts in 1989, and a commission in 1996.
+His awards include one of two equal prizes in the 1976 Premio 'Città di Trieste' for his orchestral piece, Attract and Repulse, two Composer Fellowships from the Australia Council, and a similar Fellowship from the Victorian Ministry for the Arts in 1989.
 He has been commissioned by ensembles and soloists in London (the Australian Sinfonia, the Omega Guitar Quartet, the West Square Electronic Music Association) and Australia (Jochen Schubert, the Seymour Group, Flederman, Elision, the Melbourne Windpower, The Song Company).
 In addition, he has written a chamber opera and orchestral, live-electronic, vocal and choral works.
-Between 1983 and 1988 he lectured in theory and composition at La Trobe University.

 In 1992, two of his works, Games of Balance for harp solo and Celebration of the Mandala for seven trombones, reached the final round in the Fukai International Harp Music Competition (Japan) and the International Trombone Association Contest (USA), respectively.

 Besides composing, he continues to perform.
 In 2007 he formed a duo piano partnership with his brother Max: included in their repertoire are two of Reeder's duets, Duet 1 (Hidden melodies) and Duet 2.
-In addition he teaches piano theory and composition, examines, and works as a music editor and copyist.
+In addition he teaches piano, theory and composition, examines, and works as a music editor and copyist.

-Haydn Reeder — current to January 2010
+Haydn Reeder — current to October 2016

 Selected Commissions